Vitor-W-Espindola/Feather-s-Fight-with-Django/README.md

 # As Author
 "With great power, comes great responsibilities."

-(Maybe this sentence should have been written in the "As Admin" section, but, from now on, an author can already have some special power)
+(Maybe this sentence should have been written in the "As Admin" section.
+But, from now on, an author already have some special power).

 <div align="center">